cbe453/arc-plato-shell/_episodes/04-wildcards-pipes.md

 {: .output}

 Success!
 The `wc: fastq: Is a directory` error message was written to the file.
 Also, note how the file was silently overwritten by directing output to the same place as before.
-Sometimes this is not the behaviour we want.
-How do we append (add) to a file instead of overwriting it?
+Sometimes we would like to append (add) to an existing file rather than overwriting it.
+How do we do that?

-Appending to a file is done the same was as redirecting output.
+Appending to a file is similar to our previous output redirection example.
 However, instead of `>`, we will use `>>`.

 ```